 What can I do to manage my constipation?

 - Drink liquids as directed.
 Adults should drink between 9 and 13 eight-ounce cups of liquid every day.
 Ask your caregiver which liquids to drink and how much to drink each day.

 - Exercise regularly.
 Regular physical activity can help stimulate your intestines.
 Ask which exercises are best for you.

-- Schedule a regular time each day to have a bowel movement: This may help train your body to have regular bowel movements.
+- Schedule a time each day to have a bowel movement.
+This may help train your body to have regular bowel movements.
 Bend forward while you are on the toilet to help move the bowel movement out.
-Sit on the toilet at least 10 minutes, even if you do not have a bowel movement.
+Sit on the toilet for at least 10 minutes, even if you do not have a bowel movement.

 When should I contact my healthcare provider?